vekatze/neut/book/src/modules-and-sources.md

 ## Publishing Modules

-Let's publish our module so others can use `my-add` and `increment`.
+Let's publish our module so others can use `increment` and `my-add`.

 You can create a tarball snapshot of your module using `neut archive`: